AlekEagle/cumulonimbus-docs/src/api/user/account.md

 :::

-## PATCH /user
+## PATCH /user/username

-Update the current authenticated user.
+Update the current authenticated user's username.

-At least one optional parameter is required in this request.

 :::details Parameters

 - Body

-  - `username` _optional_
+  - `username`

     - The new username for the account.

-  - `email` _optional_

-    - The new email for the account.

-  - `newPassword` _optional_

-    - The new password for the account.

   - `password`